Psychosocial risks at work: how to identify them and what actions to take to prevent them?

 Adapting work organization

-Work organization plays a crucial role in the prevention of PSR.
-A revision of the organization can reduce tensions and improve the well-being of employees.
+Work organization plays a crucial role in PSR prevention.
+Reviewing workflows can help reduce tensions and improve employee well-being.

 Distribute workload fairly

-Ensuring that workloads are tailored to skills and abilities of each employee.
-Repeated overwork can be a major factor in stress and exhaustion.
+It is essential to ensure that workloads match each employee’s skills and capacities.
+Repeated overwork can be a major factor in stress and burnout.

 Promote work/life balance

-By adopting flexible hours, encouraging time off and respecting the right to disconnecting, the company helps its employees maintain a healthy balance between their lives professional and personal, which helps to reduce stress.
+By adopting flexible schedules, promoting time off, and respecting the right to disconnect, companies help employees maintain a healthy balance between professional and personal life, reducing stress.

 Step 3: